spaceml-org/InstrumentToInstrument/docs/training/custom_training.rst

 Training example configuration
 ===============================

-The training scripts for the individual case studies are stored in the ``iti.train`` directory.
+The training scripts for the individual case studies are stored in the ``itipy.train`` directory.
 In the example we intercalibrate Solar Orbiter Full Sun Imager (FSI) observations to SDO (AIA) observations.
 For both instruments we use 2 channels (``input_dim_a/b=2``).
 We do not increase the resolution, corresponding to a ``upsampling=0``.
 We expect mostly instrumental characteristics that cause degradations and set the diversity factor to 0 (``lambda_diversity=0``).
 For the discriminator we provide three settings: